DI3CL: Contrastive Learning With Dynamic Instances and Contour Consistency for SAR Land-Cover Classification Foundation Model: Introduction

-Recently, foundation models \cite{foundation-model} in the field of computer vision have provided practical solutions to the challenge of lacking labeled data.
-These models typically leverage self-supervised learning methods \cite{self-supervised} to pre-train on large-scale unlabeled datasets, extracting general visual features, and enabling cross-scenario knowledge transfer and sharing.
-As a result, they can efficiently handle various downstream tasks with minimal fine-tuning on labeled data, significantly reducing the reliance on task-specific data customization.
-Given the promising capabilities of foundation models, a growing number of researchers are focusing on developing models tailored for remote sensing tasks \cite{RSP}, \cite{ringmo}, \cite{SatMAE}, \cite{Scale-MAE}, \cite{RingMoE}.
-However, the field of SAR land-cover classification still lacks a general-purpose foundation model that enables rapid iteration and deployment under label-efficient conditions.
-This motivates us to make the first attempt to construct a foundation model for SAR land-cover classification, aiming to provide a solid cornerstone for the efficient development and deployment of downstream models.
-Currently, there are two mainstream approaches: Vision Transformers (ViTs) based on Masked Image Modeling (MIM) \cite{rvsa}, and Convolutional Neural Networks (CNNs) based on Contrastive Learning (CL) \cite{pis}.
-MIM-based methods aim to reconstruct occluded pixels and learn general feature representations from the data distribution.
-However, SAR images are inherently affected by speckle noise, making it challenging to reconstruct reasonable images \cite{fgmae}.
-Moreover, the key information in SAR images typically lies in their shapes and geometric structures rather than pixel-level textures, and MIM does not fully leverage these critical aspects.
-The CL-based methods leverage an instance discrimination pretext task, where the model is trained to maximize the similarity between different augmented views of the same instance while minimizing its similarity to other instances, thereby learning discriminative inherent representations \cite{instance1}, \cite{instance2}.
+Recently, foundation models \cite{foundation-model} using self-supervised learning \cite{self-supervised} have advanced computer vision by enabling cross-task knowledge transfer with minimal labeled data, inspiring remote sensing models \cite{RSP}, \cite{ringmo}, \cite{SatMAE}, \cite{Scale-MAE}, \cite{RingMoE}.
+However, most are designed for optical images and underperform on SAR data due to significant domain gaps, such as speckle noise and unique scattering characteristics.
+There are a few SAR-specific models \cite{SAR-JEPA}, \cite{MSFA}, \cite{SARATR-X}, \cite{of_add}, but they only address object-level tasks and lack pixel-level details.
+Multi-source models \cite{SkySense}, \cite{OFA-Net}, \cite{RingMoE} operate cross-modally but tend to be inefficient and overlook specific features of land-cover objects in SAR images.
+Consequently, the field still lacks a SAR foundation model tailored for pixel-level segmentation that enables rapid, label-efficient development and deployment.
+This gap motivates us to make the first attempt to construct a SAR land-cover classification foundation model, which serves as a robust cornerstone for efficient downstream model implementation.
+Currently, there are two mainstream approaches: Vision Transformers (ViTs) based on Masked Image Modeling (MIM) \cite{RVSA}, and Convolutional Neural Networks (CNNs) based on Contrastive Learning (CL) \cite{pis}.
+MIM-based methods are designed to reconstruct occluded pixels and learn general feature representations from data distributions.
+However, they are not well-suited for pixel-level SAR land-cover classification, as the inherent speckle noise in SAR images poses significant challenges for accurate image reconstruction \cite{fgmae}.
+Furthermore, the key information in SAR images lies in shapes and geometric structures rather than pixel-level textures, limiting the effectiveness of MIM in capturing these critical aspects.
+In contrast, CL-based methods utilize an instance discrimination pretext task, training the model to maximize similarity between different augmented views of the same instance while minimizing similarity to other instances, thereby learning more discriminative and robust representations \cite{instance1}, \cite{instance2}.
 However, most existing CL methods are specifically designed for natural images, which typically contain clear foreground instances and background.
 In these scenarios, the instance discrimination task leads the model to focus on the individual instances, as illustrated in Fig.\ref{fig_motivation}(b).
 However, the SAR images captured from high altitudes do not exhibit well-defined instances.
-As a result, directly applying contrastive learning to SAR images tends to guide the model to focus only on the central regions of the image, as illustrated in Fig.~\ref{fig_motivation}(d), where the model attends exclusively to the central village while ignoring the surrounding forested areas.
-Furthermore, the crucial shapes and geometric structures inherent to SAR images are overlooked, which severely impairs the performance of land-cover classification tasks.
-Therefore, directly applying instance discrimination tasks to SAR land-cover classification is not effective, as is requires global context perception and the adequate extraction of land-cover features in SAR images.
+As a result, directly applying CL to SAR images tends to guide the model to focus only on the central regions of the image.
+This not only leads to the loss of critical information in non-central areas of SAR data with heterogeneous backscattering but also causes the model to overlook the crucial shapes and geometric structures inherent to SAR images, severely impairing the performance of land-cover classification.
+Fig.~\ref{fig_motivation}(d) illustrates that the model attends exclusively to the central village while ignoring the surrounding forested areas.
+Directly applying instance discrimination tasks-based CL to SAR land-cover classification is therefore ineffective, as such tasks require global context perception and adequate extraction of land-cover features in SAR images.